52147/Friendship-Networking-App/README.md

-# Friendship-Networking-App
+# True Friend: Friendship-Networking-App

 https://52147.github.io/Friendship-Networking-App/

-- A website that introduce an App for friendship and networking.
+- True Friend is an App for friendship and networking and this is the intro website for True Frined.